thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ls /workspaces
 ```

-Folling tasks are automated in the helper bash script [`helper-tools-create-container-workspace.sh`](https://github.com/thomassuedbroecker/iascable-vpc-openshift-argocd/blob/main/example/helper-tools-create-container-workspace.sh) I wrote.
+The following tasks are automated in the helper bash script [`helper-tools-create-container-workspace.sh`](https://github.com/thomassuedbroecker/iascable-vpc-openshift-argocd/blob/main/example/helper-tools-create-container-workspace.sh) I wrote.

 1. Creates a `workspace` folder
-2. Copies the `Terrafrom project` from the mapped volume folder to the workspace folder
+2. Copies the `Terraform project` from the mapped volume folder to the workspace folder

 * Output:

-You can see the copied `Terrafrom project` folder inside the container.
+You can see the copied `Terraform project` folder inside the container.

 ```sh
 my-ibm-vpc-roks-argocd